Dhanasekaran-D/All-KInd-of-MAthemetical-/README.md

-I have declared here integer value ,i'm giving here(not declarted value) the string value, Float value.so,the error is showing.
+I  declared here integer value ,i'm giving here(not declarted value) the string value, Float value.so,the error is showing.